 Fixed and Removable Bridges

-Having a complete, natural-looking smile contributes to healthy self-esteem and is essential to your comfort and confidence while performing everyday tasks like eating, speaking, and smiling.
-At Sandwich Dental Associates, if you are missing one or more teeth, your Sandwich dentist may recommend a dental bridge or tooth bridge as an esthetic solution.
-This solution also keeps the empty space left by missing teeth from causing the surrounding healthy teeth to shift and move into the existing gap.
+At Sandwich Dental Associates, if you are missing one or more teeth, your dentist may recommend a dental bridge or tooth bridge as an esthetic solution.
+This technique also prevents the surrounding healthy teeth from shifting and moving into the empty space created by missing teeth.

 What Is a Dental Bridge?

-Fixed Bridge: Our dental professionals typically recommend a fixed bridge for patients who have lost one or all of their teeth but have not suffered significant bone loss.
-A fixed dental bridge is made up of two or more crowns that are cemented to the teeth on either side of the gap (the anchor teeth), with false teeth in between.
-The replacement teeth can be made out of gold, porcelain, or alloys.
-A fixed tooth bridge can only be removed by a dentist.
+Fixed Bridge: A fixed bridge is often recommended for patients who have lost one or more teeth but have not experienced considerable bone loss.
+A fixed dental bridge consists of two or more crowns cemented to the anchor teeth on either side of the gap, with false teeth in the middle.

 Benefits of a Dental Bridge

-- Allows you to eat, speak, and smile naturally
+- Allows you to naturally eat, speak, and smile.

-- Maintains proper bite alignment and even bite-force distribution
+- Maintains optimum biting alignment and uniform distribution of bite force.

-- Restores natural function, look, and beauty to your smile
+- Your smile’s natural function, appearance, and beauty are restored.